 Learn how to help a baby crawl and check out some of the most common alternative “crawling” patterns we’ve seen in our therapy practice.

-Why Crawling Matters…
+Why Is Crawling a Milestone?

 Learning to crawl is the foundation of many important pieces of development including: bilateral coordination (using both sides of the body together to perform a task),integration of primitive reflexes, motor planning, hand eye coordination, core strength, reciprocal arm and leg movements, hand strength, balance, and more!
 And it is the skill that will get your child’s body ready for standing and walking, climbing and running!